Bayesian model-based clustering for populations of network data: Motivating data examples

 \subsection{Movement patterns across campus}

 As introduced in Section \ref{sec21}, Tacita is a mobile phone application that records the displays visited by users, along with the time visited and the type of content shown on the display.
 One way to represent the data collected from the Tacita application is through a network, where nodes correspond to displays, and edges correspond to movements of users among the displays.
-Consequently, we obtain a multiple network data set where each network observation corresponds to a user's movements across displays.
+Consequently, we obtain a population of network data set where each network observation corresponds to a user's movements across displays.
 The final data sample consists of 120 undirected and unweighted network observations that share the same set of 37 nodes corresponding to the displays across campus.
-Names of the displays are presented in the Supplementary Material, Section 3.1, Table 16.
-As our mixture model requires the pre-specification of the number of clusters $C$, we conduct exploratory data analysis (EDA) to explore the potential number of clusters in the population.
+Names of the displays are presented in the Supplementary Material, Section 3.1, Table 19 \citep{mantziousupp}.
+As our mixture model requires the pre-specification of the number of clusters $C$, one way to determine an appropriate number of clusters in the data is through exploratory data analysis (EDA).
 We considered various network distance metrics, and for each metric we obtain a distance matrix that contains the pairwise distances of the networks in the population.
 We obtain the Multi Dimensional Scaling (MDS) plot for each distance matrix obtained.
 The MDS algorithm maps objects in a 2-d space, respecting their pairwise distances.
-The MDS plots obtained from the EDA are presented in the Supplementary Material, Section 3.1, Figures 6 and 7.
+The MDS plots obtained from the EDA are presented in the Supplementary Material, Section 3.1, Figures 6 and 7 \citep{mantziousupp}.